-Now that you have you done these things, let’s discuss the 7 step research process we teach our students at Matrix.
+Now that you have done these things, let’s discuss the 7 step research process we teach our students at Matrix.

 Once you’ve got all of your textual analysis finished and figured out what you need to research, you’re ready to start.
 But before we do, we need to show you the process you will follow.
 Let’s see what it looks like:

 Before you can begin online research, you need to know what you’re searching for.
 It is important that you search for terms relevant to your research and text for study.

 For example, if you are searching for information on The Crucible, you would need to search for:

 You want to keep your initial research focused and branch out more as you go along.
 FIll in the broad background information of the text, composer, and context, before you hone in on specific things.